Paver Walkway Cost in Michigan (2026 Guide)

 Final Words

 So far, Now that you know how much a paver walkway costs in Michigan, you can plan your project with confidence.
 Most homeowners spend between $12 and $25 per square foot, depending on the design complexity, materials, and installation method.
-While cheaper alternatives like poured concrete or gravel might seem appealing, a brick or stone paver walkway offers far greater durability, curb appeal, and value especially in Michigan’s challenging freeze-thaw climate.

 At Grow Garden & Landscape Design, we design and install custom paver walkways that blend seamlessly with your home and landscape.
 With over 18 years of experience serving Michigan homeowners, our team understands what it takes to build walkways that stand the test of time from front yard entryways to backyard garden paths.